-The Hebeisen family occupied the Gables from at least 1881 to 1965, at the end of which it had deteriorated into to a state of disrepair.
-Since then it has undergone four decades of restoration by succeeding owners, including Anne Neils-Doerr, one of the cofounders of Carver's Steamboat Days, and George Piper, President of Carver on the Minnesota, Inc., who operated it as Carver House Museum.
-In recent decades it has served as a venue for art, craft, and antique shows, an antique store and museum, and is now again a private residence.
+Hebeisen family members occupied the Gables from at least 1881 to 1965, at the end of which it had deteriorated into to a state of disrepair.
+Since then it has undergone four decades of restoration by succeeding owners, including Anne Neils-Doerr, one of the cofounders of Carver's Steamboat Days, George Piper, a past president of nonprofit Carver-on-the Minnesota, Inc. (who operated it as the Carver House Museum), and author John von Walter, also a past president of Carver-on-the-Minnesota, Inc. In recent decades it has served as a venue for art, craft, and antique shows, wine tastings, art and garden shows, an antique store and museum, and it is now again a private residence.